William Jenkyn: Life

 Jenkyn was the eldest son of William Jenkyn (died 1618), vicar of All Saints', Sudbury, Suffolk, born at Sudbury and baptised at All Saints' Church in December 1613.
 His father, son of a gentleman of landed property at Folkestone, Kent, had been disinherited for his Puritanism.
 His mother was daughter of Richard Rogers of Wethersfield, Essex.
-On his father's death his grandfather sent for him to Folkestone; when he was nine years old his mother, who had remarried, claimed him, gave him a good education, and sent him to St John's College, Cambridge, where he matriculated on 3 July 1628.
+On his father's death his grandfather sent for him to Folkestone; when he was nine years old his mother, who had remarried, claimed him, gave him a good education.

+He attended St John's College, Cambridge, where he matriculated on 3 July 1628.
 He graduated B.A.
 1632, migrated to Emmanuel College in 1634, and graduated M.A.
 1635.
 Some time afterwards he began to preach.
 Having held a lectureship at St. Nicholas Acons, London, he was presented by the crown (27 January 1641) to the rectory of St. Leonard's (or the Hythe), Colchester.

 Fear of the ague brought him back to London about 1642.
 On 1 February 1643 he was admitted to the vicarage of Christ Church, Newgate, which had been vacated by the death of Edward Finch.
 A few months later he obtained in addition a lectureship at St. Anne's, Blackfriars, of which William Gouge, was rector.
 His controversy (1647–8) with John Goodwin exhibits him as a strong advocate of the presbyterian discipline.

 Jenkyn was one of the Presbyterian remonstrants against the trial of Charles I, and would not observe the parliamentary thanksgiving for the destruction of the monarchy.
 His living was sequestrated (June 1650), and he was suspended from the ministry; his preferments were given to Christopher Feake.
 He retired for six months to Billericay, Essex.
 Returning to London he joined in the abortive plot of Christopher Love for the restoration of Charles II.
 Thomas Cawton, who had married his sister Elizabeth, was another of the plotters.
 Jenkyn was committed to the Tower of London, and escaped execution only by help of a very submissive petition to the government.
 John Arthur, D.D., rector of Clapham, Surrey, drew it up for him, and parliament ordered it to be printed (15 October 1651; on 21 July 1688 it was burned by order of the convocation of Oxford University).
 Jenkyn was released from prison, and his sequestration removed, He allowed Feake to retain the vicarage of Christ Church, but conducted a Sunday-morning lectureship there (at seven o'clock), and another at St. Anne's, Blackfriars.
 On Gouge's death he succeeded him (1654) as rector of St. Anne's, but resigned this preferment on being again presented, some time (probably 1655) after Feake's deprival, to the vicarage of Christ Church.